School Rules

 (iv) Jackets - in wet weather, students may wear an appropriate raincoat, ideally the school jacket, to and from school.

-(v) For PE, students must wear their school PE top and shorts and suitable footwear.
+(v) For PE, ALL students must wear their school PE top and shorts and suitable footwear.
 In colder weather students may wear polypropylene under their top.

 4. The school grounds